 Whatever your good-bye ritual is, try to keep it as short as possible.
 The anxiety tends to increase with the duration of this transition time.
 Some parents hear this as “cold.”
 However, short doesn’t have to be cold — you can be creative, warm, and sweet with short goodbyes as well.
 Hand your child a special toy or their favorite blanket, or give them hugs and kisses.

-If the environment your child is walking into is completely new, it may be a good idea to first allow your child to get to know it with you present.
+If the environment your child is walking into is completely new, it may be a good idea to first allow your child to get to know it with you being present.

 By doing this, you are helping them understand this new situation as safe as they explore and interact with new people.
 The next time you come to this place, it will be easier for them to adapt to it without it, as it will be familiar to them!

 Consistency is super important — you have to do what you say.
 Stick to the time you say you’ll be back.
-This is important for your child to learn to trust you and to develop the sense of ability to be on their own without you.
+This is important for your child to learn to trust you and to develop a sense of ability to be on their own without you.
 So, if you promise you will come back in two hours, come back in exactly two hours.

 A child is likely to lack a clear understanding of how long two hours is, so try being more specific.
 Instead, say: “You will play with auntie, then have a snack and when you finish, I will be back.”